Bagas284/Bagas284/README.md

 ###

-<h6 align="left">I am a Software Development Student focused on Quality Assurance and software development to ensure reliable, high-quality, and user-friendly products</h6>
+<p align="left">I am a Software Development Student focused on Quality Assurance and software development to ensure reliable, high-quality, and user-friendly products</p>

 ###